 Within 90 days prior to the date of this report, the Company carried out an evaluation, under the supervision and with the participation of its Chief Executive Officer, Martin B. Bloch and Chief Financial Officer, Alan L. Miller, of the effectiveness of disclosure controls and procedures pursuant to Exchange Act Rules 13a-14 and 15d-14.
 Based on that evaluation, the Chief Executive Officer and Chief Financial Officer concluded that the disclosure controls and procedures are effective in timely alerting them to material information required to be included in the Company's periodic SEC reports.
-There have been no significant changes in internal controls, or in factors that could significer to the financial Officer completed their evaluation.
+There have been no significant changes in internal controls, or in factors that could significantly affect internal controls, subsequent to the date the Chief Executive Officer and Chief Financial Officer completed their evaluation.